BendDAO/bend-gitbook-portal/bendapestaking-intro-and-faq.md

 A: If the NFT and ApeCoin are from the same wallet address, there is **NO** fee.

 If you pair with others to join the staking, there will be a **4**% pairing service fee based on staking earnings.
-The management fee is decided by the on-chain voting.
-All the management fees go to the DAO Treasury.
-[Snapshot](https://snapshot.org/#/benddao.eth)
+The service fee is decided by the [community voting](https://snapshot.org/#/benddao.eth/proposal/0x695996117077bf6b2ca93db1673827b4cba647d8a121c09090024d40a4fdbc3e).
+All the service fees go to the DAO treasury and will be voted by the community to decide how to deal with it soon.

 #### **Q: How does BendApeStaking charge the pairing service fee?**